This site requires a more recent version of Adobe Flash Player to function properly.

 Increase in the Agriculture and Turf Equipment market

-- World Agricultural Equipment Market Size: World Agricultural Equipment Market declined significantly in 2015 because of lower commodity prices, slowdown in China and short term uncertainties in Brazil and EU-28.
-If the situation starts recovering because of the low energy prices and policy reforms in China, Brazil and India, Deere could be looking to target a market of around $32 billion with its Agriculture and Turf Equipment segment.
+- World Agricultural Equipment Market Size: World Agricultural Equipment Market declined significantly in 2015 and 2016 because of lower commodity prices, slowdown in China and short term uncertainties in Brazil and EU-28.
+If the situation starts recovering because of the low energy prices and policy reforms in China, Brazil and India, Deere could be looking to target a market of around $22.5 billion with its Agriculture and Turf Equipment segment.
 However, at present, only the Indian economy seems to be recovering at a decent pace, though there have been signals of recovery in European markets as well.
 If the market exceeds our expectations and sees unprecedented growth in the coming years, it could add nearly $3 billion over our current estimates leading to nearly 10% upside to our Trefis price estimate for Deere.
-This is assuming that the global agriculture and turf equipment market reaches above $165 billion by the end of our forecast period.
+This is assuming that the global agriculture and turf equipment market reaches above $180 billion by the end of our forecast period.

 Market Share decline

 - Deere's Agriculture and Turf Equipment Market Share and Deere's Construction and Forestry Equipment Market Share: Deere's Agriculture and Forestry Equipment market share has declined significantly over the last couple of years.
 Deere laid off about 125 employees from two of its north American plants in 2015.
-Deere did not made significant investments in the developing countries in the past year.
-Its Construction and Forestry Equipment division also saw decline in the market share in 2015.
-Deere cut back its SG&A significantly in 2015, which leaves little space for further decrease in costs.
+Deere did not make significant investments in the developing countries in the past year.
+Its Construction and Forestry Equipment division also saw a decline in the market share in 2016.
+Deere cut back its SG&A significantly in 2016, which leaves little space for further decrease in costs.
 If Deere's competitors fare well in the market in the coming years, Deere may lose its existing market share significantly which in turn can be a downside of about 10%.
 This is assuming that Deere's Agriculture & Turf Equipment and Construction & Forestry equipment market share decline to about 11% and 3.8% respectively, by the end of our forecast period.

 Agriculture and Turf Equipment Division

 Deere’s Agriculture and Turf equipment division is the highest revenue generating segment for the company.
-In the fiscal year 2015, the Agriculture and Turf Equipment segment contributed $19 billion out of a total of $27 billion revenue generated by Deere.
-The segment’s relatively high margins combined with the large market share that Deere commands in the Agricultural equipment industry, will ensure long time profitability for the company.
+In the fiscal year 2016, the Agriculture and Turf Equipment segment contributed $19 billion out of a total of $27 billion revenue generated by Deere.
+The segment’s relatively high margins combined with the large market share that Deere commands in the Agricultural equipment industry will ensure long time profitability for the company.
 Additionally, driven by the food requirement of the growing population, the segment is positioned to grow in the long run.

-Deere has a strong presence in developing markets such as India, China and Latin America.
+Deere has a strong presence in developing markets such as India, China, and Latin America.
 It has manufacturing plants, distribution centers, warehouses and sales offices to cater to demand in these developing markets, and also offers financial services.
 Economic growth and increased spending on agriculture and construction in developing markets offer long term opportunity for Deere.

 Growing population size and affluence

-Global population is expected to continue growing, thereby driving demand for food for sustenance and encouraging increase in agricultural output.
+Global population is expected to continue growing, thereby driving demand for food for sustenance and encouraging an increase in agricultural output.
 The Food and Agriculture Organization of the United Nations believes that agricultural production will have to increase by 70% in order to cater to the additional 2.15 billion population of the world by 2050.
-Increased agricultural output is likely to drive growth in sales of agricultural equipment.
+The increased agricultural output is likely to drive growth in sales of agricultural equipment.
 Link

 Economic slowdown in major economies including China, U.S. and EU-28